ros2/ros2_documentation/source/Contributing-To-ROS.rst

 2. Triage the issue.

-   More information is in :doc:`Triaging an issue - how to </The-ROS2-Project/Contributing/Contributing-to-code/Triaging-an-issue>`.
+   More information is in :doc:`Triaging an issue — how-to </The-ROS2-Project/Contributing/Contributing-to-code/Triaging-an-issue>`.

 Report an issue
 ^^^^^^^^^^^^^^^